 The beauty of a solid wooden floor is the feeling of quality and warmth.
 Solid oak flooring is a perfect example of high quality flooring that people have come to look for when changing their homes to create a timeless look.
-Solid wood floors are the popular choice for hallways, bedrooms and lounges because it looks great and feels comfortable underfoot.
+Solid wood floors are a popular choice for hallways, bedrooms and lounges because it looks great and feels comfortable underfoot.

 Pros